liberteach/devops-course/decks/7-istio-service-mesh.deck.md

 ### Results

   - sending 100% of the traffic to the `v1` version of each of the Bookinfo services
-  - setting a rule to selectively send traffic to version `v2` of the reviews service based on a custom `end-user` header
+  - setting a rule to selectively send traffic to version `v2` of the "reviews" service based on a custom `end-user` header

 gatsby-slide